bumbeishvili/org-chart/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context or screenshots about the feature request here.

+---

-There is a **new** dev version in progress - check the roadmap here - https://github.com/bumbeishvili/d3-organization-chart/issues/14
+Also, there is a **new** dev version in progress - check the roadmap here - https://github.com/bumbeishvili/d3-organization-chart/issues/14